Several people planting trees in green tubes on a hillside

 • Providing beneficial and innovative contributions to better public understanding of conservation issues

-Nominations for the 2024 PCCD Conservation Achievement Awards will be accepted until June 1, 2024 at 4pm EST.
+Nominations for the 2024 PCCD Conservation Achievement Awards are now closed.

-Nominations will be reviewed by the District Board of Directors.
+2024 nominations will be ranked by our Award Committee who will then present their recommendations to the District Board of Directors for final review.
 Award recipients will be notified by mail and phone in the fall of 2024.
 They will be given two complimentary tickets to the PCCD Annual Dinner in the fall where they will receive their award.

 If you have any questions about the PCCD Conservation Achievement Awards, please reach out to Emily Mansfield, PCCD Communications Coordinator, at 570-226-8220 or emansfield@pikepa.org.